ivanlomba/jclouds-site/_posts/2016-08-15-arbitrary-cpu-ram.md

 compute.createNodesInGroup("jclouds", 1, template);
 {% endhighlight %}

+Optionally you can specify also the disk size.
+In ProfitBricks disk is mandatory, you need to specify it to create custom machines.

+{% highlight Java %}
+Template template = templateBuilder
+    .hardwareId("automatic:cores=2;ram=4096;disk=10000")
+    .build()
+compute.createNodesInGroup("jclouds", 1, template);
+{% endhighlight %}

 #### Creating a custom hardware using minCores and minRam
 To set up custom hardwares using minRam and minCores you have to set them using template builder.